What's Coming to Netflix UK in November 2020 - What's on Netflix

-We’ve barely scratched the surface of October, but November has already grabbed our attention.
-With the holiday season heading into full swing, be prepared to see lots of holiday-themed titles arriving next month.
-Here’s our very early first look preview at what’s coming to Netflix UK in November 2020.
+With the holiday season heading into full swing, be prepared to see lots of holiday-themed titles arriving next month on Netflix UK.
+Here’s your comprehensive preview of what’s coming to Netflix UK in November 2020.

 If any readers are looking for the list of October arrivals, you can find them in our ongoing preview the month.